-Arthur Isak Applbaum is Adams Professor of Political Leadership and Democratic Values.
+Arthur Isak Applbaum is Adams Professor of Political Leadership and Democratic Values and chair of the Democracy, Politics, and Institutions area.
+He is the author of Legitimacy: The Right to Rule in a Wanton World (Harvard University Press) and Ethics for Adversaries: The Morality of Roles in Public and Professional Life (Princeton University Press).
 His work on political legitimacy, civil and official disobedience, and role morality has appeared in journals such as Philosophy & Public Affairs, Journal of the American Medical Association, Harvard Law Review, Ethics, and Legal Theory.
-He is the author of Ethics for Adversaries, a book about the morality of roles in public and professional life.
 Applbaum has written about the ethics of executioners and of butlers, and he has consulted to the government about the ethics of spies.
-Recent articles include “Legitimacy without the Duty to Obey” and “Forcing a People to Be Free.”
-Applbaum recently completed a political philosophy novel for teenagers and hopes to complete a book on political legitimacy for adults soon.
 He was Acting Director of the Edmond J. Safra Center for Ethics at Harvard, where he currently directs the undergraduate fellowships in ethics.
-Applbaum established the core course in political ethics at the Kennedy School, and also teaches the political theory field seminar in the Government Department and a freshman seminar, “What Happened in Montaigne’s Library on the Night of October 23, 1587, and Why Should Political Philosophers Care?”
+Applbaum established the core course in political ethics at the Kennedy School and now teaches the core course in political philosophy for international development students.
+His freshman seminar, “What Happened in Montaigne’s Library on the Night of October 23, 1587, and Why Should Political Philosophers Care?” led to a recently completed political philosophy novel for teenagers.
 He has been a member of Harvard’s Advisory Committee on Shareholder Responsibility and chairs the ethics advisory board of a stem cell research foundation.
 Applbaum holds degrees from Princeton and Harvard.
 He was a Fulbright Scholar in Jerusalem, a Faculty Fellow in Ethics at Harvard, and a Rockefeller Fellow at Princeton University’s Center for Human Values.